BerndHessling/ShinyQC/README.md

 *	[R-Studio](https://www.rstudio.com/products/rstudio/download/) needs to be installed.

-*	For full functionality certain naming convention should be followed:
+*	Following naming conventions for your raw files must be:

-    +	MS raw files should start with a unique identifier for the instrument, e.g. if a lab has multiple LC-MS platforms they can be named:
+    +	MS raw files must **start with a unique identifier for the instrument**.
+Identifiers for different instruments must be of **same length**.
+If a lab has multiple LC-MS platforms they identifiers could be named like this:

         ```
         Orbi1_*.raw